 Just like most light novels do, the protagonist is basically wish fulfillment for introverts.
 We are special, we are awesome, but our society doesn’t appreciate us, everybody is against us, so we will show them what we can do, and win all the time, and have all the girls call us awesome.
 Taken to the extremes in Mahouka, Tatsuya begins as a new guy who is supposed to be just another Weed (lower caste), that all the Blooms (higher caste) make fun of.
 But in just a few seconds worth of conflict, he obliterates his bullies, and makes his classmates to be amazed with him.
 And that seems to be ok as far as teen empowerment goes, but the problem is that there is no real threat to make us believe he achieved something worthy of our praise.

 Having an OP main character is the death of any story, period.
-There is nothing the rest of the cast can do if he is around, and in this case HE IS AROUND ALL THE TIME.
+There is nothing the rest of the cast can do if he is around and in this case HE IS AROUND ALL THE TIME.
 Just imagine that in an episode we are allowed to have a duel between two girls, just because Tatsuya didn't bother to capture the bad girl himself in a fraction of a second.
 Other stories will try to make it seem like the MC can die, or focus on other characters for awhile, or at least not make it seem like it’s all too easy.
 But not here.
 Here it is all about Tatsuya doing everything effortlessly and everybody being amazed with him.
 So no matter whatever the plot is about, there is no tension or exploration of themes, since you know exactly what will happen.
 Tatsuya will go in, and win effortlessly.

 Even though the notorious SAO shares the same bad writing, bad exposition, bad characterization, and bad EVERYTHING when it comes to light novels, it at least fools you for awhile to think there is danger in its setting.
 The characters there were average people trapped in a deadly environment, cut off from their house and family, having to fight monsters in order to survive.
 Mahouka doesn’t have that; it is just a school where pampered high school kids with super magical skills gather and act like jerks to each other, while teachers and parents pay for their rent and luxury.
 So the only thing you get in this show is a guy effortlessly brushing off a few school bullies, under the surveillance of the teachers.
 There is literally nothing to feel excited about.